 Adoption and change management strategy for Mustad’s digital transition

-Mustad Hoofcare is a genuine family business with a long and rich history; it is currently owned by the seventh generation.
+Mustad Hoofcareis a seventh generation family business with a long and rich history.
 The company is a worldwide leader in developing, producing and selling products for the farrier: horseshoes, nails and a wide range of tools.
 Though operating in a traditional market, Mustad strives to be a frontrunner in quality, service and innovation.
 To achieve its strategy and become a modern, data-driven company, the company wants to implement one way of working, based on one set of business applications.